bovirus/adbtools2/README.md

 This  allows to show hidden passwords, including the VOIP password, stored in the encrypted configuration file and to modify the configuration file to enable hidden or disabled functionalities.

+Python dependencies can be installed using

+    pip3 install -r requirements.txt

 ## confedit